Leo843/vim-ouroboros/README.md

 Databases can also be set per buffers with `b:ouroboros_db`.
 This allows the use of different databases based on the `filetype` of the buffer (see `:h ouroboros-database` for more information).

+## Roadmap

+[ ] Replace string starting with an upper case letter.
+[ ] Replace string containing upper case letters only.
+[ ] Handle text objects instead of words only.